 - Name of injured person(s).
 Pollution.
 Grounding position, etc)

-- Contact details of notifying party: (office, out of office, e-mail, mobile for
+- Contact details of notifying party: (office, out of office, e-mail, contact no)

 - Organisation/people involved in the incident response)